Diffusion of charged particles in a stochastic force-free magnetic field: Abstract

 \section{Abstract}

-We consider a random stationary magnetic field with zero average magnetic field, $ \ls B \rs = 0 $.
-In the case when carriers of electric current, that creates a field, are electrons the field is force-free, $\mathrm{curl} {\bf B} = \alpha{\bf B} $.
-In a small region, in which the coefficient of $ \alpha $ and the strength $ |B| $ can be considered constants, the force-free field is the vector rotating in the direction perpendicular to the plane in which magnetic field lines lie.
-The motion of a charged particle in such a field is described by a mathematical pendulum and continuously traces the transition from magnetized motion, when the cyclotron radius $ r_c $ less than the characteristic scale of inhomogeneity $L = 2\pi/\alpha$ (trapped particles), to almost free, when $ r_c> L $ (untrapped particles).
-Averaging over the magnetic field spectrum and value of $ \alpha $ gives the diffusion coefficient of particles $ D $ depending on the cyclotron radius of a particle motion in the large-scale field $r_L$ and its correlation length $L_0$.
-The diffusion increases proportionally to the first power of the Larmor radius, $ D \propto r_L $, at $ r_L <L_0 / 2\pi $, and to the square of the Larmor radius, $ D \propto r_L^2 $, for $ r_L> L_0 /2\pi $.
-For the cosmic rays in the Galaxy, in which there are wide ranges of large-scale field strength $B_{LS}$ and the correlation length $L_0 $, averaging over these values gives the dependence of the diffusion coefficient as the fractional power of the Larmor radius $r_m$ in the maximum large-scale field, $ D\propto r_m^{(1- \sigma)/(1+ \beta)}$.
-The value of $ \beta $ is the index of the spectrum of the large-scale field, $ B_{LS}\propto L_0^{\beta} $, and $ 1- \sigma $ is the index in the distribution function $ f(L_0)$ over scales, $ f(L_0)\propto L_0^{- 1+ \sigma}$.
-For the Kolmogorov spectrum of the magnetic field, $\beta = 1/3$, and almost flat spectrum over scales, $ \sigma = 1/15 $, the value of the index $(1- \sigma)/(1+ \beta) $ is $ 0.7 $, which corresponds to observed dependence of the diffusion of cosmic rays in the Galaxy over their energy.
+We study diffusion of charged particles in stationary stochastic magnetic field ${\bf B}$ with zero mean, $ \mean{\bf B} = 0 $.
+In the case when electric current is carried by electrons, the field is force-free, $\mathrm{curl} \,{\bf B} = \alpha{\bf B} $, where $\alpha({\bf r})$ is an arbitrary scalar function.
+In a small region where the function $\alpha $ and the field magnitude $|{\bf B}|$ are approximately constant, the equations of motion of charged particles are integrated and reduced to the equation of mathematical pendulum.
+The transition from trapped to untrapped particles is continuously traced.
+Averaging over the magnetic field spectrum gives the spatial diffusion coefficient $D$ of particles as a function of the Larmor radius $r_L$ in the large-scale magnetic fields ($B_{LS}$) and magnetic field correlation length $L_0$.
+The diffusion coefficient turns out to be proportional to the Larmor radius, $D\propto r_L $, for $r_L <L_0 / 2\pi $, and to the Larmor radius squared, $ D \propto r_L^2 $, for $ r_L> L_0 /2\pi $.
+We apply obtained results to the diffusion of cosmic rays in the Galaxy, which contains a large number of independent regions with parameters $L_0$ and $B_{LS}$ varying in wide range.
+We average over $B_{LS}$ with the Kolmogorov spectrum and over $L_0$ with the distribution function $f(L_0)\propto L_0^{- 1+ \sigma}$.
+For the practically flat spectrum $\sigma = 1/15$, we have $ D\propto r_m^{0.7}$, which is consistent with observations.